 Check bolt torque at least once a year or if vibration occurs.

 Hubs use bolts with Nord-Lock washers.
-No other washer may be used in combination with Nord-lock washers unless it is being sandwiched by two Nord-lock washers.
+No other washers may be used in combination with Nord-lock washers.
+Each lock washer works in pairs with the "ramped" sides facing each other.
 See Figure 2.
-Each